gavinmcfarland/plugma/packages/website/content/drafts/2-using-the-cli.md

 </summary>

-Build the plugin and release to GitHub.
-This command automates creating a new GitHub release with your latest changes.
-If no version is specified, it will automatically update the `plugma.pluginVersion` field in `package.json`.
+This command builds your plugin and automatically creates a new GitHub release with your latest changes.

 ##### Usage